redstrate/redstrate.com/content/blog/deepvulkan4/index.md

 ---

 Culling is an important part of modern graphics, you definitely don't want anything you aren't looking at wasting valuable resources.
-Now wait... whats the purpose of doing it ourselves?
+Now wait... what's the purpose of doing it ourselves?
 I think I read somewhere that GPUs will cull objects itself, and won't try to rasterize them...

 ## Theory